-With every parcel of Adirondack land we sell our attorney does a title review of the abstract to ensure that the property has clear and marketable title, which includes identifying and disclosing any easements or right of ways that may exist.
-Rights such as timber, mineral, gas and water will go with the property when sold to you.
+With every parcel of Adirondack land we sell our attorney does a title review of the abstract to ensure that the property has a clear and marketable title, which includes identifying and disclosing any easements or right of ways that may exist.
+Rights such as timber, mineral, gas, and water will go with the property when sold to you.

 Are boundaries marked?

 The boundaries of every parcel of land sold will be clearly marked.
 In most cases, the property will be surveyed by a licensed surveyor.